Frequently Asked Questions

 - The existing zoning in the Westside Area today consists of a mix of commercial (C-2), industrial (LI), and residential (R-1, R-2, and R-3) zones.

-- Overall, the Plan is intended to create walkable neighborhoods and increase the variety of housing types expected to develop in the Westside residential areas, as compared to today’s single family detached zoning.
+- Overall, the Plan is intended to create walkable neighborhoods and increase the variety of housing types expected to develop in the Westside residential areas, as compared to residential zoning that currently is in place.

-- Under today’s zoning, an estimated 1,133 new housing units are expected to develop in the Westside Area.
-With the proposed plan, an estimated 1,831 new housing units are expected to develop.
-The difference is largely due to an increase in the number of multifamily units under the proposed plan, which was an identified need for the City Hood River in the 2015 Housing Strategy Report.
+- Based upon existing zoning, an estimated 1,133 new housing units are expected to develop in the Westside Area over the next 20 years or longer.
+The Concept Plan Report includes three scenarios that would facilitate between 446 and 580 additional housing units.
+The difference is largely due to an increase in the number of multifamily units that could be constructed under each scenario, which was an identified need for the City Hood River in the 2015 Housing Strategy.

 How has transportation been addressed?